Visitors intending to reach the official website should visit miami-airport.com

 Key Points to Keep in Mind

-- It's the cheapest way to get to the beach: There is no more economical option to go from MIA to South Beach.
+- It's the cheapest way to get to the beach: there is no more economical option to go from MIA to South Beach.
 The savings compared to a taxi can be over 30 dollars.

 Miami Beach Airport Express Service

-Location and Hours
+Location and Schedules

 Destinations and Main Stops

-Fares and Payment Method
+Fares and Payment Methods

 General User Experience